Nuclei-Software/nuclei-sdk/doc/source/develop/appdev.rst

 If you want to change the default link script defined by your make configuration(SOC, BOARD, DOWNLOAD).
 You can use :ref:`develop_buildsystem_var_linker_script` variable to set your linker script.

+The default linker script used for different boards can be found in :ref:`design_board`.

 .. _develop_appdev_setdefaultmake:

 Set Default Make Options